Corey Bailey

 A-Wind

-Stated simply: “Oxide in.”
-An audio tape that has been wound in an
+Meaning; “Oxide in.”
+An audio tape that has been wound in an A-Wind, will have

-A-Wind, will have the tape oxide on the inside layers and the tape backing
+the tape oxide on the inside layers and the tape backing towards the outside.

-towards the outside.
-This is how audio tape has been wound and delivered for
+This is how audio tape has been wound and delivered for about 70 years.

 Acetate tape

-for analog tape.
-It’s worth noting that each material has
+tape.
+It’s worth noting that each material has exhibited

 The acetate base becomes brittle over time.
-The tape
+When

-Too much moisture during storage can cause a condition
+during storage can cause a condition known as

-known as ‘vinegar syndrome’ in which the acetate base
+“vinegar syndrome” in which the acetate base releases

-releases acetic acid and the tape will have a vinegar
+acetic acid and the tape will have a vinegar odor.

 Azimuth